MaelStudio/tritonFC/README.md

 ![Onboard video](img/onboard.gif)

 By default the video has a VGA resolution (640x480) at 20 fps.
 (This GIF is compressed and is only 10 fps to reduce the file size).
 The code for the video comes from the [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD) project.
-I have thouroughly analyzed it to only keep the necessary functions.
+I only keep the necessary functions.

 The resolution and fps can be modified in the configuration file.
 These are the options: